clclab/clc-labs/_labs/transitional-probabilities/transitional-probabilities.md

 software: Python
 courses: []
 published: true
+draft: true
 ---

+The goal of this computer lab is that you become familiar with Python.
+This document will guide you through the steps of writing a very simple program that computes Transitional Probabilities.

 **Goals.**
 The goal of this computer lab is that you become familiar with Python.